matsunagalab/tutorial_hmm/README.md

 $ julia -e 'using Pkg; Pkg.add(Pkg.PackageSpec(url="https://github.com/matsunagalab/MDToolbox.jl.git", rev="master"))'
 $ julia -e 'using IJulia'

-# if you already install an old version of MDToolbox, please update it by
+# If you already install an old version of MDToolbox, please update it by
 $ julia -e 'using Pkg; Pkg.update("MDToolbox")'
 ```